Frequently Asked Questions

 Yes!
-During five weeks of the program, you will work with your student teaching mentor and your teaching team planning for and then teaching your own Friday morning class in our Community English Program.
+During the program, you will work with your teaching mentor and your teaching team planning for and then teaching your own class in our Community Language Program.
 Participants repeatedly tell us that they find the student teaching component of our program very rewarding, saying they enjoy the relationships they build with their students.
 They also say they appreciate the opportunity to put everything they are learning about TESOL into practice in a sheltered, supportive environment where they themselves can learn and grow.
-Additionally, in the first weeks of the program, you will have hands-on experience assessing your ESL students to place them in the appropriate class levels.
-This is valuable exposure to your students before you start teaching, as well as a practical skill you take with you to the job market once the program ends.
 For more information about the student-teaching experience, visit our Student Teaching page.

 Applying to the program

 No teaching experience is necessary to apply to the TESOL Certificate Program.
 Students will participate in supervised team student teaching as part of the program.

 You must have a B.A., B.S., or an equivalent undergraduate degree from an accredited college or university to apply to the program.
 The only exception is graduating seniors, who receive provisional acceptance.
 In order to receive final acceptance, graduating seniors must submit a copy of their diploma before the program.

 Yes.
 Upon written request, you may defer enrollment for one year.
 Please contact our office for more information about this process.